Tomanimenor/Portfolio/README.md

 __Mind maps & diagrams__
   * Utilized mindmaps to visually organize and plan testing strategies, ensuring comprehensive coverage of testing scenarios, to enhance team collaboration and efficiency

-## Projects

-### Manual testing
-  * As a manual tester for the [Royal Canin e-commerce](https://shop.royalcanin.com/), I performed comprehensive testing on key areas of the website, including login, homepage, product listing and detail pages, user interface, cart, and checkout.
-Through my testing efforts, I was able to identify and report defects, ensuring that the website was functioning optimally and providing a seamless and error-free shopping experience for customers.
-My testing methodology adhered to industry-standard testing practices, ensuring the highest quality of testing for the website

-### Colabry Encyclopedia (IDforIdeas)
-  * As a member of the Quality Assurance team for a collaborative encyclopedia project, I was involved in the end-to-end software development lifecycle (SDLC).
-I contributed to the planning, design, development, testing, and deployment phases of the project, ensuring that the software was of high quality and met the projects objectives.
-I collaborated closely with other team members, including developers, project managers, and stakeholders, to identify and prioritize requirements, design test cases, execute tests, and report defects.
-My efforts helped ensure that the encyclopedia was reliable, functional, and met the needs of its users.
-This project also provided me with valuable experience in working collaboratively with cross-functional teams and following the SDLC processes.

 ## Examples of my work